X

 Dental bridges offer many benefits.
 But they also come with their own set of drawbacks too:

-• Restore chewing and speech function (missing teeth makes it difficult to eat or speak properly
+• Restore Chewing and speech function (missing teeth make it difficult to eat or speak properly

 • Prevents drifting of teeth into the space left behind by missing teeth